helobinvn/skopeo/docs/skopeo-sync.1.md

 **--scoped** Prefix images with the source image path, so that multiple images with the same name can be stored at _destination_.

+**--scoped-append-registry** Add root registry name to DESTINATION image prefix when using `--scoped`.
+Defaults to `true`.
+Useful for YAML source to skip appending _source_ image registry to _destination_ scope.

 **--preserve-digests** Preserve the digests during copying.
 Fail if the digest cannot be preserved.
 Consider using `--all` at the same time.

 **--remove-signatures** Do not copy signatures, if any, from _source-image_.
 This is necessary when copying a signed image to a destination which does not support signatures.